top of page

 A couple buying vegetables in the market

 Micro changes in household earning and spending patterns drive markets, and changes to markets result in economic transformation.
-This remains a driver of organisational change as there will be both challenges and opportunities resulting from economic shifts.
-Market changes are a key driver that prompt organisations throughout the economy to adapt and evolve.
+Economic shifts inevitably result in both challenges and opportunities, making this a key driver of organisational change.
+Market changes prompt organisations throughout the economy to adapt and evolve.

 Organisations must build resilience to navigate economic fluctuations and the downstream impacts that can occur.